 | //tag/parent::* | Navigates up to the immediate parent element (upward traversal CSS cannot do) |

-| //tag/following-sibling::tag[1] | Selects the immediately following sibling — key for scraping label-value pairs |
+| //tag/following-sibling::tag[1] | Selects the immediately following sibling.
+Key for scraping label-value pairs |

 XPath Basics: Syntax You Need to Know First

 You need to know the basics of XPath syntax before you can use advanced functions and navigate complex documents.
 XPath uses a path-like syntax to navigate the HTML or XML tree structure, just as you move through files and folders on your computer.
+For a ground-up walkthrough with worked examples, see the XPath tutorial.

 The first thing you need to do is learn the difference between absolute and relative paths.
-Absolute paths start at the root of the document, so they break very easily if you add a single wrapper <div> to the page.
+Absolute paths start at the root of the document, so they break very easily if you add a single wrapper div to the page.
 Relative paths, on the other hand, look through the entire document, which makes your scrapers much stronger.

 Here is a quick reference table of the basic syntax you need to learn by heart: